Minimum transformation representations of diagram monoids

 The current article concerns the class of \emph{diagram monoids}, which consist of various kinds of set partitions that are depicted and multiplied diagrammatically.
-These monoids, and related algebras and categories built from them, have origins and applications in many fields of mathematics and science \cite{Brauer1937,BH2014,Jones1994_2,Martin1994,TL1971,MM2014}, and the surveys \cite{Martin2008,Koenig2008}; more background, and many more references, can be found in the introduction to \cite{EG2017}.
+These monoids, and related algebras and categories built from them, have origins and applications in many fields of mathematics and science.
+See the seminal studies \cite{Brauer1937,BH2014,Jones1994_2,Martin1994,TL1971,MM2014}, and the surveys \cite{Martin2008,Koenig2008}; more background, and many more references, can be found in the introduction to \cite{EG2017}.

 The diagram monoids we consider here are all submonoids of the partition monoid $\P_n$.
-This monoid, which will be defined below, contains the full transformation monoid $\T_n$, as well as its \emph{opposite monoid} $\T_n\opp$.
+This monoid, which will be defined below, contains a copy of the full transformation monoid $\T_n$, as well as its \emph{opposite monoid} $\T_n\opp$.
 Margolis and Steinberg have recently shown \cite{MS2023} that $\deg(\T_n\opp) = 2^n$, and this leads to the lower bound of $\deg(\P_n)\geq2^n$.
-As far as we are aware, no upper bound for $\deg(\P_n)$ has been given in the literature, apart from $\deg(\P_n)\leq|\P_n|$, from Cayley's Theorem.
-However, since $\P_n$ is fundamental \cite{EMRT2018}, it follows from \cite[Theorem 5]{Imaoka1980} that $\P_n$ can be faithfully represented in $\T_P\times\T_P\opp$, where $P = P(\P_n)$ is the set of \emph{projections} of~$\P_n$ (again, see below for the precise definitions).
+As far as we are aware, no upper bound for $\deg(\P_n)$ has been given in the literature, apart from $\deg(\P_n)\leq|\P_n|$, which comes directly from Cayley's Theorem.
+However, since $\P_n$ is fundamental \cite{EMRT2018}, it follows from \cite[Theorem 5]{Imaoka1980} that~$\P_n$ can be faithfully represented in $\T_P\times\T_P\opp$, where $P = P(\P_n)$ is the set of \emph{projections} of~$\P_n$ (again, see below for the precise definitions).
 Combining this with the result from \cite{MS2023} mentioned above, this leads to the upper bound of $\deg(\P_n) \leq |P| + 2^{|P|}$.
-For example, when $n=3$, and combining this last inequality with $\deg(\P_n)\geq2^n$ yields:
+For example, taking $n=3$, and combining this last inequality with $\deg(\P_n)\geq2^n$ yields:

 This upper bound is not an improvement on Cayley's Theorem, which gives ${\deg(\P_3) \leq |\P_3| = 203}$.
-As we will see, the exact value of $\deg(\P_3)$ turns out to be $22$.
-One our main results here is that in fact $\deg(\P_n) = |Q|+1$, where $Q\sub P$ is the set of projections of rank at most~$2$.
-A combinatorial argument then leads to the concise formula
+As we will see, the exact value of $\deg(\P_3)$ turns out to be $22$, which is a special case of a general formula we establish.
+Specifically, we will show that

-in terms of Bell numbers.
-The `$1+$' in the above formula can be removed to obtain the minimum \emph{partial} transformation degree, $\deg'(\P_n)$.
+where here $B(n)$ is the $n$th Bell number.
+The `$1+$' in the above formula can be removed to obtain the minimum \emph{partial} transformation degree, which we denote by $\deg'(\P_n)$.